-Stout Braised Beef Short Ribs and Colcannon are long on flavor and ease with hearty, delicious Irish-inspired slowly-simmered fall-off-the-bone comfort food goodness!
+These hearty Irish-inspired Stout Braised Beef Short Ribs are slowly-simmered until they’re fall-off-the-bone tender.
+Paired with Colcannon, it’s perfect comfort food goodness!

-One of the things we did on our trip was to tour the Guinness plant in Dublin.
+While there, one of the things we did was tour the Guinness plant in Dublin.
 At the end of the tour, we were all treated to a bottle of Guinness stout beer.
 Both my husband and I agreed that it must be an “acquired” taste.

 But oh, it pairs beautifully with beef!